 Later on, I attended the English for Teaching, Teaching for English (ETTE) training course.
 ETTE was a project initiated and run by the British Council.
 This was also my first time attending an ELT training by native speakers.
 After that I attended a British Council sponsored training in Sri Lanka called Professional Award for ELT Training.
 It was a 12-day training course and carried credits as well.
 In fact, it carried 6 credits.

 The British Council signed an MOU with NCED (National Center for Education Development), an organization for teacher’s training in Nepal.
-The name of the project was NIIET (National Initiative for Improvement in teaching in English).
+The name of the project was NIITE (National Initiative to Improve Teaching in English).
 It was a project for English teaching in schools, designed to help teachers improve and enhance their language skills to facilitate learning in the classroom.
 British Council provided us with immense support at the time.
-They helped us in manual development, particularly for NIIET.
+They helped us in manual development, particularly for NIITE.
 The council not only helped develop a manual for the teachers, but provided technical assistance for the development of manuals.
 NCED then produced these manuals and distributed them to teachers across the country.
 Trainers were trained, who then proceeded to the different districts and delivered the same.
-In Project NIIET, as in connecting classroom, two types of trainers are generally involved.
+In Project NIITE, as in connecting classroom, two types of trainers are generally involved.
 One type is NCED, the government style trainers, and the other British Council trainers.
 So there are usually two trainers in each training session, one representing the British Council and the other NCED.
-During the implementation of NIIET both sets of trainers worked together to deliver the training.
+During the implementation of NIITE both sets of trainers worked together to deliver the training.
 This proved to be highly beneficial for both parties involved.
 Not only did we bounce ideas off each other but collaborated to work in an interesting environment.